 When the execution starts we are at the top of the diagram in figure 3.3.
 The script engine generates a DLR tree from the source code that is provided.
 We won’t be showing the DLR tree that is being generated because that is out of the scope of this book.
 It would beg too much explanation and really warrants its own book.
 There is a Ruby compiler that parses the source file and transforms that parsed code into an AST, the DLR tree.
 Once the DLR tree has been generated it will be optimized.
 At this moment the application is ready to start looking up the language specific rules for executing the DLR tree.
 The Ruby language is implemented using those rules, so just about every operation needs a look up.
 This lookup process uses some smarts for resolving the requested rules.
 When an operation is repeated a number of times the script engine will generate the IL for it directly and cache that.
 At this point execution of the code is complete and the result will be shown in the console in this case.

-Now that we know how IronRuby and the DLR fit together, it is time to discover we can host the DLR in our own applications and communicate with the ruby code that we are executing.
+Now that we know how IronRuby and the DLR fit together, it is time to discover how we can host the DLR in our own applications and communicate with the ruby code that we are executing.

 3.3 Hosting the DLR in your applications

-The DLR team has prepared a couple of hosts for you to which we’ll return later in this chapter but first we need to talk about hosting the DLR in one of your own applications so that you’re able to extend your existing .NET applications with IronRuby if you so desire.
+The DLR team has prepared a couple of hosts for you to which we’ll return later in this chapter, but first we need to talk about hosting the DLR in one of your own applications so that you’re able to extend your existing .NET applications with IronRuby if you so desire.

-In addition to the Shared Dynamic Type System the DLR also has a shared dynamic host system, which takes care of executing code in the DLR from your application.
-These allow you to execute your IronRuby code in a managed application for example.
+In addition to the Shared Dynamic Type System, the DLR also has a shared dynamic host system, which takes care of executing code in the DLR from your application.
+These allow you to execute your IronRuby code in a managed application, for example.
 They can also allow your code to interact with libraries and share types with the application that is hosting the DLR.
-Microsoft provides a couple of precooked hosts, including hosts for Silverlight, ASP.NET, Console applications
+Microsoft provides a couple of precooked hosts, including hosts for Silverlight, ASP.NET, Console applications, and so on.

 This hosting infrastructure is also responsible for providing intellisense inside an IDE like Visual Studio.
-This integration is what should give you intellisense, a rich debugging experience and more nice goodies.
+This integration is what should give you intellisense, a rich debugging experience, and more nice goodies.

-3.3.1 Birds-eye view of hosting the DLR
+3.3.1 Bird’s-eye view of hosting the DLR

 You can host the DLR in your own applications, which means that you can also get full dynamic language support in your own application.
 Hosting the DLR revolves around creating one or more ScriptRuntimes and engines.
 It allows you to execute arbitrary strings of IronRuby code, IronRuby files; in fact it allows you to use any language that is built on the DLR like IronPython, IronLisp or managed JavaScript.
 From now on I will talk about IronRuby but you can just use that to refer to any of the DLR languages.